-However, it is generally understood that histograms, while easy to describe, are a primitive variant amongst the approaches available to the problem of nonparametric density estimation.
-It has been said by Tukey \cite{tukey1961curves,tukey1981graphical}, that appearance of the traditional histogram is blocky, and difficult to balance smoothing, bandwidth, bias, and variance.
-Even in two dimensions, ``blocky" variability of sampling, and details such as the simply choosing an appropriate orientation of the grid, become problematic.
-There are, however, more suitable methods that are reviewed here, especially the kernel density estimation which has many nice smoothing, analytic, and convergence properties.
-Additionally, density estimation is shifted from a question of density in space to expectation of points.
+However, it is generally understood that histograms, while easy to describe, are a primitive variant among the approaches available to the problem of nonparametric density estimation.
+It has been said by Tukey \cite{tukey1961curves,tukey1981graphical}, that the appearance of the traditional histogram is blocky, and difficult to balance smoothing, bandwidth, \gls{bias}, and variance.
+Even in two dimensions, ``blocky" variability of sampling, and details such as choosing an appropriate orientation of the grid, become problematic.
+There are, however, more suitable methods are reviewed here, especially \glsdesc{kde} (\gls{kde}) which has many nice smoothing, analytic, and convergence properties.
+Additionally, density estimation is shifted from a question of density in space to an expectation of points.
 Note also that the k-nearest neighbor (kNN) methods also have many of these advantages, but kernel methods allow for better tuning of smoothing parameters and good convergence statistics.